19 Best Medium Sized Dog Breeds for Apartment Living Skip to content

 Ibizan Hound

-With its quiet nature and moderate exercise needs, the Ibizan Hound is a great apartment dog while he has a couple of regular walks of 20 or 30 minutes a day.
+Quiet by nature and only moderately active, the Ibizan Hound is a great apartment dog as long as he gets a couple of 20 to 30 minute walks a day.

 10. Keeshond